 How to Make Tisanes

-Infusions are how we make tea--pouring boiling water over plant matter, also called steeping.
+Most tisanes should be prepared as an infusion or a decoction.
+Infusions are how we make tea—pouring boiling water over plant matter, also called steeping.
 Decoction is the method of placing the plant material in boiling water, which releases more essential oils and flavor.
 Decoctions are often used for plant matter with tough surfaces or smaller surface areas.
-For this reason, leaf, flower and seed tisanes are generally steeped (infusions), whereas bark, root, and berry tisanes are generally prepared as decoctions.
+For this reason, leaf, flower, and seed tisanes are generally steeped (infusions), whereas bark, root, and berry tisanes are generally prepared as decoctions.

 Brewing times and proportions for tisanes vary widely.
 They may be as short as two minutes or as long as 15 minutes, and may require as little as a pinch of plant material per cup of water or as much as several tablespoons per cup.
 Luckily, most vendors will supply you with instructions for each type they offer.